nicolastuka/WhatsappShare/README.md

 # WhatsappShare
-Simple share text and image from Haxe to WhatsApp on ANDROID
+Simple share text and image from Haxe to WhatsApp on ANDROID.

+Part of the code of this extension is based on the extension-share of fbricker.

 # Installation